 How is Help To Buy changing?

 Will 2020 be the biggest year of Help To Buy to date?
 Quite possibly and here’s why.
-From 2021, Help To Buy will apparently no longer be open to previous homeowners.
+From 2021, Help To Buy will no longer be open to previous homeowners.
 The new and revised version of the scheme (replacing the existing Help To Buy) will be restricted to first-time buyers alone and will run for a final two years ending in March 2023.

-Following the proposed changes, there are plans to put greater regional caps in place.
+Following the changes, there will also be greater regional caps put in place.
 This means that the value of property you can purchase through Help To Buy will be restricted to a set figure depending on where you live.
 For buyers in the North West of England, for example, the property value you will be able to purchase will be capped at £224,400.

 Who is eligible?

 While first-time buyers make up a large proportion of those using the scheme, currently 19% of those using the scheme have already been a homeowner.
-If these new rules take effect, house-hunters in this position will no longer be able to benefit from Help To Buy.
+After the new rules take effect, house-hunters in this position will no longer be able to benefit from Help To Buy.
 Be sure to clue yourself up on all the upcoming changes so you know how you may be impacted.